 Then, so that the cooking is done properly, it’s important to cover the container for a few minutes.
 It should also be left to stand for at least five to eight minutes.

 In this regard, it should be noted that there are infusions that should be left to stand for up to 12 minutes.
 So if you have opted for a commercial format, it is necessary to respect the resting time indicated on the packaging.

 In general, these are the guidelines you should take into account to make a proper infusion.

 - 1 c. of water

-- 1 tablespoon of leaves, flowers, or root of any dry herb of your choice; use 2 tablespoons if you’re using fresh herbs.
+- 1 tbsp. of leaves, flowers, or root of any dry herb of your choice (10 g.) or two (20 g.) if you’re using fresh herbs.